scylladb/scylladb/docs/alternator/compatibility.md

   <https://github.com/scylladb/scylla/issues/7550>
   <https://github.com/scylladb/scylla/issues/7551>

-* The recently-added PartiQL syntax (SQL-like SELECT/UPDATE/INSERT/DELETE expressions) and the new operations ExecuteStatement, BatchExecuteStatement and ExecuteTransaction is not yet supported.
+* The PartiQL syntax (SQL-like SELECT/UPDATE/INSERT/DELETE expressions) and the operations ExecuteStatement, BatchExecuteStatement and ExecuteTransaction are not yet supported.
   A user that is interested in an SQL-like syntax can consider using Scylla's CQL protocol instead.
+  This feature was added to DynamoDB in November 2020.
   <https://github.com/scylladb/scylla/issues/8787>

 * As mentioned above, Alternator has its own powerful monitoring framework,